1974 White House helicopter incident: Incident

 Preston's Huey came in over the White House grounds at 2 a.m., barely clearing the steel fence surrounding the area.
 According to the pilot of the JetRanger, Preston was so close, he "could have driven right in the front door".
-The helicopter was suddenly illuminated by floodlights, and the Secret Service agents opened fire with automatic weapons and shotguns.
-Shots hit Preston's foot and the helicopter veered to the side, bouncing on one skid, but he was able to regain control and settled his helicopter on the South Lawn, 300 ft from the mansion.
+Floodlights suddenly illuminated the helicopter, and the Secret Service agents opened fire with automatic weapons and shotguns.
+Shots hit Preston's foot, and the helicopter veered to the side, bouncing on one skid, but he regained control and settled his helicopter on the South Lawn, 300 ft from the mansion.

 Some 300 rounds were fired, of which five hit Preston, causing superficial wounds.
 He exited the helicopter and started running toward the White House but was tackled to the ground by Secret Service agents.
 Handcuffed, Preston was taken to the Walter Reed Army Medical Center for treatment, where he arrived smiling and "laughing like hell".
 At the time of the incident, President Nixon was traveling in Florida and First Lady Pat Nixon was in Indianapolis, visiting their sick daughter, Julie.